maelys-mcardle/adventure/examples/ottawa/entities/world/streets.md

 You are on Cooper Street.

+Aging apartment buildings line this downtown street.
+They're all no more than three stories tall, with 6 or so apartments on each floor.
+Your building was built in the 1930's at the latest, and most other buildings here seem to be from the same era.

+The Community Health Clinic is also on this street.
+They're the whole reason you moved here, so you could be in their catchment area and get trans health care from the only provider you know can give you a referral when you don't have a doctor.

 ### dalhousie: Dalhousie Street

 You are on Dalhousie Street.

+This street on the edge of the Byward Market has boutiques with high-end clothing, two full emergency shelters, a church that was sold to become a community space and hosted a BDSM event you went to, and a bunch of food joints including a great Mexican restaurant that's in the basement of one of the buildings.

+The startup you worked at is also on this street, on the second floor of one of these buildings.

 ### elgin: Elgin Street

 You are on Elgin Street.

+City Hall and the provincial court are on this street.

+This street is home to one of Ottawa's most famous hotels.
+This is where movie stars and hockey players tend to stay when they're in town.
+They used to have a bar in the basement, which is one of the places where gay people would go in the 1960's to chill and cruise.

+There are also a bunch of pubs and one of Ottawa's most famous diners on this street.
+During weekend evenings, these will be full of young professionals getting shit faced, before then going to the 24 hour diner.

 ### george: George Street